tophertimzen/tophertimzen.github.io/_posts/2019-06-10-BSidesPDXCTFFramework.md

 - deployment: If this challenge runs with `docker` and will be deployed to `k8s`, it needs a `Makefile` and a `service.yml` and a `deploy.yml` that will be used.

-## Directory Structure for hosting
+## Directory Structure for Hosting

 ```
 Challenge Category